Skip to content

 Paris (1 hour), Seine-et-Marne

-Le Moulin de Launoy is this list's only sub-90-minute-from-Paris property, in the Gâtinais 1 hour from Charles-de-Gaulle.
-The mill-conversion style is distinct, original mill architecture re-used as an artist-studio reception space, 7 bedrooms sleeping 28, 150-seated capacity.
-Couples whose guest list arrives via Paris airports get a single TGV or rental-car arrival without the longer regional logistics of Occitanie or Provence flights. €4,000 starting price brings the Île-de-France area within mid-range farmhouse budget.
-The artist-studio reception space sets a style distinct from chateau or domaine venues; couples prioritising urban-aesthetic ceremony framing in a rural agricultural setting find this list's clearest creative-industry crossover here.
+Le Moulin de Launoy is a rare farmhouse estate within 90 minutes of Paris, in the Gâtinais about an hour from Charles-de-Gaulle.
+The mill-conversion style is distinct: original mill architecture re-used as an artist-studio reception space, 7 bedrooms sleeping 28, seating up to 150.
+Couples whose guests arrive via Paris airports get a single TGV or rental-car arrival without the longer regional logistics of the far south.
+A €4,000 starting price keeps the Île-de-France setting within mid-range farmhouse budget, and the artist-studio room sets a mood distinct from chateau or domaine venues.

 Why We Love It